 Giles: People have a tendency to rationalize what they can and forget what they can't.

 - Supernatural has a strong Weirdness Censor.
 In Season 5, when Lucifer is freed from Hell and unleashes a demonic Hate Plague, the public dismiss it as Swine Flu.
-Most hunters, Men of Letters, and sympathetic angels who spend their time protecting humans from monsters refuse to publicize their knowledge.
+Most hunters, Men of Letters, and sympathetic angels who spend their time protecting humans from monsters refuse to publicize their knowledge, even though knowing the signs of a haunting or a monster would cut down on people walking blithely into danger.
 Justified somewhat in that some monsters, like the Leviathans, go out of their way to hide themselves from the public.

 - In Mighty Med, supers are completely hidden from the public, and their exploits are hidden from the public and sold as comics — they've earned enough to fund a hospital.
 Apparently, people are too distracted by their phones.
 But before phones became commonly used?
 And why hide supers in the first place when it becomes so much harder?
-In the later show Lab Rats: Elite Force, the supers just say they're bionic, like that's somehow better.
+In the later Lab Rats/Mighty Med crossover show Lab Rats: Elite Force, the supers just say they're bionic since bionics became public knowledge in Lab Rats, like that's somehow easier to swallow.

 - Deadlands is a good exploration of the paradox, and the negative consequences when there is an unjustified Masquerade.
 Both of the setting's dominant governments actively maintain the Masquerade.
 There are no supernatural safeguards to keep people in the dark, though, so basic psychology is used instead.
 However, the authors point out that maintaining the Masquerade is actually counter-productive.
 The Big Bad is the Reckoners, who draw power from fear.
 The more people are afraid, the more the surrounding environment becomes twisted and "terrorformed" into an environment where monsters can thrive.
 The governments know this, and try to keep magic a secret to prevent panic and deny the Reckoners their fear.
 However, as the authors point out, making the supernatural monsters known to the public, as well as teaching them how to defeat said monsters, would rob the Reckoners of much of their ability to generate fear.
 A mysterious unknown creature that prowls the jungle and snatches people from fields is scary, but a tiger is just a dangerous but manageable threat.
 Furthermore, it's also been suggested that their efforts to maintain the Masquerade often lead to them causing as much fear, doubt, and suspicion as the ghoulies they put down in the first place.
 Overall, trying to protect the public by keeping them in the dark only puts them more at risk.